DmitryPustovit/MicroPython-IR-Transceiver-SAO/README.md

 # MicroPython-IR-Transceiver-SAO
+Send and Recieve IR data with your SAO easily!

 Driver for the [IR-Transceiver-SAO](https://github.com/alecjprobst/IR-Transceiver-SAO).
-Send and Recieve IR data with your SAO easily!
+For specific docs about the the IR-Transceiver-SAO, head over the IR-Transceiver-SAO project.

 ## Getting Started